pwikapanel/server-update/README.md

 #### 7. A New Github Release

-On Github, create a [new release](https://github.com/pwikapanel/cloud/releases) from the **master branch**.
+On Github, create a [new release](https://github.com/pwikapanel/cloud/releases) from the **stable branch**.

 - use the current version number for the tag (2.2.7)
 - choose target **Master**
 - use the month & year for the title (October 2021)
 - if there is more than one release in a month, append -1, -2 etc. to all releases for the month
-- use the [commit list](https://github.com/pwikapanel/cloud/commits/master) for the description
+- use the [commit list](https://github.com/pwikapanel/cloud/commits/stable) for the description

 ---
 </details>